 A1: We try our best to work in patients when problems require immediate attention.
 If your problem is not an emergency or could wait for 24-48 hours, you may be best off requesting the first available appointment with your doctor.
 You will always get the best care from a doctor that knows your history, so it is usually worth the wait.
 However, if you happen to be seeing one of our doctors whose schedules are filled weeks in advance, waiting for a first available appointment may not be safe.
-In this case you may need to ask for the first available appointment with a partner.
+In this case you’re welcome to come in to Tanner Clinic’s Walk-in Urgent Care clinics, which are held at all four clinic locations.
+Urgent Care can take care of many issues you might otherwise attend an emergency for, such as lacerations, dog bites or you may need to ask for the first available appointment with a partner.
 If your problem is an emergency, you should always let us know.
 If we can’t work you in with someone in a timely fashion, you may need to go to the emergency room.

 Q2: What should I do if I can’t make it to a scheduled appointment?